 This is the moment with a c-section that many, many women miss.

 Yes, the baby is removed.
 But the woman often does not see the baby, and certainly does not feel the baby, during a c-section.
 What’s more, the woman did not do the c-section.
+And birth is not about removing a baby from an inanimate machine.
+Birth is a spiritual, life-changing process and event.

 It’s true, I personally feel I did not birth my child.
 I gave birth, but I did not do the work at the end.
 I wanted to, but the OB and nurse decided for me that their Saturday schedule was more important than letting my child and I have that life experience.
 (I am not saying other women with c-sections didn’t birth their children.
 Not at all.
 But I am saying I did not feel my c-section was my birth, and it’s a feeling about my individual situation.
 I did the labor, but I truly feel my physician birthed my child.)